open-telemetry/oteps/text/entities/0256-entities-data-model.md

 - We cannot make an assumption that the entirety of information that is necessary for global identification of an entity is available at once, in one place.
-This knowledge may be distributed across multiple participants and needs to be combined to form a globally unique identifier.
+This knowledge may be distributed across multiple participants and needs to be combined to form an identifier that is globally unique.

 - Semantic conventions must bring as much order as possible to telemetry, however they cannot be too rigid and prevent real-world use cases.